CUET and NEET: What Is Missing From Student Career Planning

 What to do this month

-- Map strengths, energy patterns, and preferred work environments.
+- Map strengths, fit signals, and preferred work environments.

 - Shortlist role families before shortlisting colleges.